 Foot Access for anglers has been provided by the goodwill of landowners and is a privilege not a right.
 If access is not specifically identified then you must ask for permission or you may be trespassing which is a criminal offence.
-Please respect private property and abide by the access rules and code of conduct to
+Please respect private property and abide by the access rules and code of conduct to ensure the continued use of these areas.

-- Poppy crops are strictly enforced licensed areas.
-Anglers may walk around the perimeter of crops but must not enter into or interfere with poppy crops.

-Do not stray into paddocks or trample crops.
+- Anglers may walk around the perimeter of crops but must not enter into or interfere with poppy crops. - Do not stray into paddocks or trample crops.
 Avoid disturbing stock.
 Do not climb on fences.

-- Leave gates as you find them. - Report any unusual fish captures or algal sightings - Report illegal activities to Bushwatch 1800 333 000.
+- Leave gates as you find them.
+Report any unusual fish captures or algal sightings to the Inland Fisheries Service.